lebalz/smartphone-connector/README.md

 ### Attributes

+Normally the user is responsible to keep track of sent and received messages.
+For convenienc, the last `5` received data messages (and for streamed sensor values the last `120` Messages what is around 2s of data) are kept in memory.
+When recording is turned on, all messages are stored...
+This can use a lot of memory and shall be used with care...

+Start recording: `device.start_recording()` (this cleans the current data first) Stop recording: `device.stop_recording()`

 - `data` data dictionary. key: `device_id`, value: List containing all data messages
 - `data_list` flattend list containing all received messages
 - `devices` all devices